View Shelton Pollard's Obituary on YourHoustonNews.com and share memories

 After serving in the United States Air Force, Shelton worked for Robbins & Myers for over 30 years.
 In his work and his community, he built a strong network of loving and loyal friendships.
 He was known for his lively spirit, his generosity and his infectious laughter.

-A memorial service will be held at Tibbs Funeral Home in Culpeper, Virginia on October 10 at 2 pm.
-A celebration of life in Conroe will be planned and announced at a later date.
+Services will be held at Penuel Seventh-day Adventist Church in Brandy Station, VA on October 10 beginning at 11 am.
+A celebration of life will be held in Conroe at a later date.